|Coordinates:||25.2590 N 91.728118 E|

 Here have been measured several world records of rainfall:

-Some believe that Cherapunji holds the record for rainfall in one day - 1,563 mm in 15th - 16th June 1995, measured in 8:30 one day - 8:30 next day.
+- Some believe that Cherapunji holds the record for rainfall in one day - 1,563 mm on June 15-16, 1995, measured in 8:30 one day - 8:30 next day.
 Three times more than it rains in London PER YEAR!
 In European or American cities even 5 minutes of such rain would lead to flash floods and make headlines in newspapers, but here it continued for a whole day - for 1,440 minutes!
 But this record has been beaten elsewhere - at Cilaos, Reunion Island, where in 15 - 16 March 1952 was registered 1,870 mm rainfall!

 Most rain in Cherrapunji falls in early morning hours, as the moist air rises from valleys, where it has been trapped in the night.

 Lately though it has become clear that nearby there are locations which get even more rain.
 Just 15 km to the west there is Mawsynram village which over the last years becomes established as one of the the rainfall champions in the world.
 Medium annual rainfall here is 11,873 mm.
 Most likely also other records have been registered in Cherrapunji just because here is meteorological observatory - other locations nearby may have more rain.

 There is another - more worrying tendency.
 It seems that the climate in Cherrapunji is changing due to the deforestation, what leads to severe droughts in winter.
-Population in the town has grown from 7 thousands in 1960 to more than 100 thousands in 2000ies in Cherrapunji area (town itself has more than 10,000 inhabitants).
+Population in the town has grown from 7 thousands in 1960 to more than 100 thousands in the 2000s in Cherrapunji area (town itself has more than 10,000 inhabitants).

 It is well possible that some other remote locations of the world get even more rain than Khasi Hills - just there are no meteorological observatories.
 Such contenders might be the upper reaches of Nakanaï Mountains in New Britain, Papua New Guinea and many other remote tropical regions.
 Lloro town in Colombia gets 13,300 mm of rain per year - here the rain is spread throughout the year - thus it certainly beats both Cherrapunji and Mawsynram in this respect, but the intensity of rainfall is less impressive.